ferdiyondemli/memorizer-fullstack/README.md

 Here is my first  fullstack web app.
-This word "memorizer" app uses spaced repetition  technique  which uses repeated review of content following a schedule determined by a spaced repetition algorithm to improve long-term memory
+This word "memorizer" app uses spaced repetition  technique  which uses repeated review of content following a schedule determined by a spaced repetition algorithm.
+Also, it has some usefull statics

 In this project I use;
 on frontend